mattcleary55/unmind-mood-tracker/README.md

 A simple React web app with a Node/ExpressJS backend.
 Both written in TypeScript.

-There are two pages, 'Check In' and 'Check-in History'.
+There are two pages, *Check In* and *Mood Insights*.

 On the 'Check In' page, the user is able to log their mood.
-They're able to view a history of their checkins on the 'Check-In History' page.
+They're able to view a history of their checkins on the *Mood Insights* page.

 #### How do I run it?